Master of Science- Interdisciplinary Studies w/ Teacher Certification

 |Minimum Hours for Degree||36|

-Concentrations options in 1 of the following disciplines: Biology, Communication, English, History, Education Administration, Adult & Higher Education, Mathematics, Math Education, instructional Technology, Special Education, Education, Reading, Psychology (see program advisor to select courses), Economics, Management, Counseling (only COUN 512 and COUN 520), or a discipline transferred from another accredited institution with approval of advisor.
+Supplemental discipline options in 1 of the following disciplines: Biology, Communication, English, History, Education Administration, Adult & Higher Education, Mathematics, Math Education, instructional Technology, Special Education, Education, Reading, Psychology (see program advisor to select courses), Economics, Management, Counseling, or a discipline transferred from another accredited institution with approval of advisor.

 Graduate Courses in Teacher Certification